 The chemicals business was also expanding in multiple directions.
 In the late 1920s, Lonza opened a large limestone quarry in the Valais near Leuk to supply the raw materials for carbide with the latest available technology.
 It included a conveyor track which took the stone from the quarry, across the Rhone River to waiting railroad cars at the Susten railway station.

 As well as taking control of its supply chain, Lonza was also innovating in the field of nitrogen chemistry.
 It began making nitric acid for fertilizers in 1927 and was the first company in Germany to build a large-scale plant for its production.
 Lonza was already producing simple fertilizers but, from around 1930, it began developing more sophisticated products that were designed for specific crops.
 Like fertilizers today, they were tested in research institutes and field trials.

 All this progress was not without accompanying setbacks.
 The worst fire in Lonza’s history took place in October 1928, affecting three factories and a hydroelectric plant.
 The risk of an explosion in a neighboring chlorine storage facility forced the evacuation of the entire population of Visp.
 Just over 2,000 people were forced to take refuge in the Staldbach area, roughly a kilometer away.
-Similarly, the company had experienced the advantages of the roaring ‘20s, but it also experienced challenges with the downturn of the global economy, which followed the US stock market crash of 1929.
+Similarly, the company had experienced the advantages of the roaring ‘20s, but it also experienced challenges with the downturn of the global economy, which followed the infamous Wall Street crash of 1929.